 Drawing on the PRIZM segmentation system, analysts examined the behavior of Walmart’s online grocery customers in its test market stores over an eight-month period.
 After linking lifestyle and transactional data to consumers’ postal codes, researchers identified the best performing lifestyle segments, their demographic profile, preferred purchase categories and level of loyalty.

-Our analysts then developed an innovative machine learning model that identified a unique combination of five variables—from more than 70 that were evaluated—that proved effective in predicting online grocery order volume at the individual store level.
+An innovative machine learning model was developed that identified a unique combination of five variables—from more than 70 that were evaluated—that proved effective in predicting online grocery order volume at the individual store level.
 The analysis indicated that Walmart’s most loyal and frequent online shoppers tended to be higher income, diverse and living in urban and suburban communities.

 Walmart then prioritized the roll-out of the new service according to the lifestyles and demographics of each store location’s customer base.
 In addition, marketers used insights from the analysis to develop more targeted messaging for print media campaigns.